 - Samadhi (oneness in meditation)

-Is Ashtanga Yoga Right For You?
+Is Ashtanga The Right Type Of Yoga For You?

 Some people practice Ashtanga yoga as purely a physical exercise.
 It is quite a vigorous exercise which will build up a sweat and help with overall fitness.
 Ashtanga is best, however, when we practice all Eight limbs.
 For this reason, Ashtanga is great for people who are looking for a complete lifestyle involving ethics, meditation, and of course, exercise.

-Benefits of Ashtanga:
+Benefits of Ashtanga yoga style:

 - Good for body and mind